Philip II of France

 After decades of conflicts with the House of Plantagenet, Philip succeeded in putting an end to the Angevin Empire by defeating a coalition of his rivals at the Battle of Bouvines in 1214.
-This victory would have a lasting impact on western European politics: the authority of the French king became unchallenged, while the English King John was forced by his barons to assent to Magna Carta and deal with a rebellion against him aided by Philip's son Louis, the First Barons' War.
+This victory would have a lasting impact on western European politics: the authority of the French king became unchallenged, while John, King of England, was forced by his barons to assent to Magna Carta and deal with a rebellion against him aided by Philip's son Louis, the First Barons' War.
 The military actions surrounding the Albigensian Crusade helped prepare the expansion of France southward.
 Philip did not participate directly in these actions, but he allowed his vassals and knights to help carry them out.

 Philip transformed France into the most prosperous and powerful country in Europe.
 He checked the power of the nobles and helped the towns free themselves from seigneurial authority, granting privileges and liberties to the emergent bourgeoisie.
-He built a great wall around Paris ("the Wall of Philip II Augustus"), re-organized the French government, and brought financial stability to his country.
+He built a great wall around Paris ("the Wall of Philip II Augustus"), re-organised the French government, and brought financial stability to his country.

 Early years

 Philip was born in Gonesse on 21 August 1165, the son of Louis VII and Adela of Champagne.
-He was nicknamed Dieudonné (God-given) since he was the first born son, arriving late in his father's life.
+He was nicknamed "Dieudonné" (God-given) being the first born son, arriving late in his father's life.
+In 1173, the Emperor Frederick Barbarossa proposed to marry his daughter, Beatrice (born c.
+1163), to Philip.
+The proposal was successfully opposed by Pope Alexander III, since at the time Barbarossa recognized a rival pope in Callixtus III.

-Louis intended to make Philip co-ruler with him as soon as possible, in accordance with the traditions of the House of Capet, but these plans were delayed when Philip became ill after a hunting trip.
-His father went on pilgrimage to the Shrine of Thomas Becket to pray for Philip's recovery and was told that his son had indeed recovered.
+Louis intended to make Philip co-ruler with him, in accordance with the traditions of the House of Capet, but these plans were delayed when Philip became ill after a hunting trip.
+His father went on pilgrimage to the shrine of Thomas Becket in Canterbury Cathedral to pray for Philip's recovery, and was told that his son had indeed recovered.
 However, on his way back to Paris, the king suffered a stroke.

-In declining health, Louis VII had his 14-year-old son crowned and anointed as king at Reims on 1 November 1179 by Archbishop William of the White Hands.
-He was married on 28 April 1180 to Isabella of Hainault, the daughter of Count Baldwin V of Hainaut and Countess Margaret I of Flanders.
+In declining health, Louis VII had 14-year-old Philip crowned and anointed as king at Reims on 1 November 1179 by Archbishop William of the White Hands.
+Philip was married on 28 April 1180 to Isabella of Hainault, the daughter of Count Baldwin V of Hainaut and Countess Margaret I of Flanders.
 Isabella brought the County of Artois as her dowry.
+The marriage was held at Bapaume, with the bishops of Senlis and Laon in attendance.

 From the time of his coronation, all real power was transferred to Philip, as his father's health slowly declined.
-The great nobles were discontented with Philip's advantageous marriage.
+The great nobles were dissatisfied with Philip's advantageous marriage.
 His mother and four uncles, all of whom exercised enormous influence over Louis, were extremely unhappy with his attainment of the throne since Philip had taken the royal seal from his father.
 Louis died on 18 September 1180.